 Since 2014 the Shire has operated a Vermin Control Bounty Scheme to assist in the control of Wild Dogs, Donkeys and Camels.
-This scheme is a Shire initiative which is an addition to other State Government actions.
+This scheme is a Shire initiative in addition to other State Government actions.

-Prices for scalps are as follows.
-Wild Dogs \$100, Donkeys \$20 and Camels \$10.
+Prices for scalps are as follows: Wild Dogs \$100, Donkeys \$20 and Camels \$10.